MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactlist_getmecontactasync_559171710.md

 ## -remarks

-If the current user has not designated a contact as representing themselves, the return value is an empty contact.
+If no contact has been designated as representing the current user, the return value is an empty contact.
 You can detect this case by checking whether the contact's [Id](contact_id.md) property is nonempty.